 Afterwards he realized the film work had dried up.
 He had nothing scheduled and no one was calling.
 One fortunate thing did happen in this morass of unhappiness and that was a call to the Broadway stage to play Joe Bonaparte in Golden Boy.
 Finally, after all these years he would get to play the role that was written for him.

 In early 1952 he saw his friends turning informants...
 Kazan and Odets.
 Garfield began drinking more, becoming paranoid.
 Friends thought he was suffering psychologically and physiologically.
 On May 9, his friend and former costar, Canada Lee, 45, died of a heart attack.
 He, too, was blacklisted, having been hounded by HUAC.

 It's been said that Garfield had planned on recanting some of his previous testimony and whether that is true or not, it never happened because on May 21, 1952, John Garfield died of a heart attack.
 Many would have said he died of a broken heart.
 He who always spoke of how much he cared about the social injustices inflicted on society and now he was dead at 39, some said, because of injustices inflicted on him... and that bad heart.

 His movie career ended the same year my true discovery of movies began.
 I discovered him in a political science class and once I did, I knew I had to learn more.
 I eventually caught up on all his films and when I first became acquainted with the internet, I looked up all I could on him.

-It many ways, we spoke the same language.
-I think I understood his pain at the end but maybe that's not possible.
-He was always the tough guy, always scrappy.
-Also always vulnerable.
+I felt so sorry for him at the end of his life and I have always had a soft spot for him.
+He was always the tough guy, scrappy yet vulnerable.
 His films were socially critical ones, which I have long-admired.
 He left his mark.
 He was a golden boy.